Lesson 12: Summarizing Categorical Data

 Overview Section

 In this lesson, we'll investigate the FREQ procedure as a tool for summarizing and analyzing categorical data.
 The procedure is a descriptive procedure, as well as a statistical procedure.
-It allows you to produce one-way to n-way frequency and cross tabulation tables.
+It allows you to produce one-way to n-way frequency and cross-tabulation tables.
 For two-way tables, the FREQ procedure also computes chi-square tests and measures of association.
-And, for n-way tables, the FREQ procedure also performs stratified analyses, computing statistics within as well as across strata.
-The FREQ procedure can also be used to output summary statistics, such as counts and percentages, to a SAS data set.
+And, for n-way tables, the FREQ procedure also performs stratified analyses, computing statistics within and across strata.
+The FREQ procedure can also output summary statistics, such as counts and percentages, to a SAS data set.

 Objectives